 You are here

-Graduation 2014 related events for Full-Time MBA students take place from Sunday, May 18, through Wednesday, May 21, 2014.
-More details regarding the ceremonies will be added as they are confirmed.
-Please check back regularly.
-In addition, graduating students will receive regular updates from the Office of Student Affairs with news and detailed information regarding the ceremonies and events.
+Graduation 2015 related events for Full-Time MBA students take place from Sunday, May 17, 2015 through Wednesday, May 20, 2015.
+Graduating students will receive regular updates from the Office of Student Affairs during the Spring semester with news and detailed information regarding the ceremonies and events.

 During Commencement Week, each school hosts its own Ceremony — for the Business School this is the Recognition Ceremony — to individually recognize graduates for their successful completion of requirements.
-This event will feature a notable speaker selected by the GBA, student speakers, remarks by the Dean, and each student will be formally called to the stage and recognized for their achievement.
+This event will feature a notable speaker selected by the Student Government, student speakers, remarks by Dean Hubbard and Associate Dean Malone, and each graduate will be formally called to the stage and recognized for their achievement.